RouninMedia/Obfuscate-Deobfuscate/README.md

 This obfuscation repeatedly applies **Base64 Encoding** (which can be encoded and decoded by both PHP and Javascript) and **string reversal** to a given string.

-The obfuscation works both server-side and client-side, which means that a string can be obfuscated on the server initially and deobfuscated in the browser, later.
+The obfuscation works both server-side and client-side, which means (just one example) that a string can be:

+ - **obfuscated** on the server initially; and
+ - **deobfuscated** in the browser, later.

 ## PHP Obfuscate
 ```